-In the fall of 2019 researchers at PULSE Concordia University hosted a workshop with guest researchers Kristine Samson and Niels Jørgen Gommesen to explore acoustic urban ecologies and the ways that sound(s) locate them in space and time.
-This audio-visual paper has also become a platform that brings together—performatively—artist-researchers undertaking projects drawing from fields of urbanism, performance design, architecture, spatial and sound art practices.
+In the fall of 2019 PULSE researchers undertook a project to engage with acoustic urban ecologies and the ways that sound(s) locate them in space and time.
+The interdisciplinary research-creation team is made up of artist-researchers with backgrounds in the fields of urbanism, performance, design, architecture, spatial and sound art practices.

 Stay tuned for the launch of our collective audio-visual paper.